Combinatorial proof for the rationality of the bivariate generating series of maps in positive genus: Bijection for higher-genus maps, counting vertices and faces

 The definitions of schemes and cores given in Section~\ref{sub:unicellular} for unicellular maps can be extended to unicellular blossoming maps. \emph{Blossoming cores} and \emph{blossoming schemes} are then defined as unicellular blossoming maps with only vertices of interior degree greater than 1 and 2 respectively.

 However, special care needs to be taken to handle leaves and buds when computing the core and the scheme of a unicellular blossoming map.
 Let $\u$ be a unicellular blossoming map.
-To construct its blossoming core $\Psi(\u)$, we procede as follows.
+To construct its blossoming core $\Psi(\u)$, we proceed as follows.
 For any $v\in V(\u)$ of interior degree one, let $w$ be the unique vertex incident to $v$.
-Erase $v$ together with its stems, and add a stem $\sigma$ adjacent to $w$ in place of the former edge $\{v,w\}$, see Figure~\ref{fig:schemeCore}.
+Erase $v$ together with its stems, and add a stem $\sigma$ adjacent to $w$ in place of the former edge $\{v,w\}$.
+Repeat this procedure until there is no vertices of interior degree 1 left, see Figure~\ref{fig:schemeCore}.

 In a blossoming core, vertices of interior degree 3 are called \emph{scheme vertices} and subsequently stems incident to scheme vertices are called \emph{scheme stems}.
 If its root bud is a scheme stem, a blossoming core is said to be \emph{scheme-rooted}.